gurumojo/dmc/README.md

 * start services: `$ ./bin/up`
 * verify: `$ ./bin/status`

-The example service allows for HTTP requests or Redis message publishing as means to submit requests.
-This presents options for reuse of the same service code, from clients such as `curl`, browsers, and apps to containers observing queues or even direct runtime administration via `redis-cli`.
+The example service provided allows for HTTP API and Redis message publishing to submit requests.
+This presents options for reuse of the same service code from clients such as `curl`, browsers, and apps to containers observing queues and direct runtime administration via `redis-cli`.

 Configuration